oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 To provide the configuration and environment details in the `values.yaml` file:

-1. Open the values.yaml file, which is located in the `/home/oracle/OTMM/otmm-22.3/samples/xa/java/helmcharts/transfer` folder, in any code editor.
+1. Open the values.yaml file, which is in the `/home/oracle/OTMM/otmm-22.3/samples/xa/java/helmcharts/transfer` folder, in any code editor.
 This file contains sample values.
 Replace these sample values with values that are specific to your environment.

 2. Provide the details of the ATP database instances, that you have created, in the `values.yaml` file, so that the Department A and Department B sample microservices can access the resource manager.